LykenSol/flashback/README.md

 ## Status

-This is an **experimental** project, with no guarantees that it will ever become useful.
+*This is an **experimental** project, with no guarantees that it will ever become useful.*

+### Conversion to animated SVGs

+Only shapes with basic fill/stroke styles work, other "characters" are ignored.
+Objects' presence and their transformations are converted to SVG `<animate>` and `<animateTransform>` applied to groups of paths.

+It's possible to support more SWF features (e.g. sprites), but there are fundamental limitations, at least for script-less SVG.

+`cargo run foo.swf` will output a `foo.svg` file, which hopefully resembles the original, at least partially.
+It can also process multiple files, so you can use `cargo run your-flash-stash/*.swf` to get a representative sample.

+Feel free to experiment and report issues, but keep in mind that errors explicitly mentioning `swf-parser` or `Unknown(Unknown {...})` tags are caused by limitations in the [Open Flash] components (see below).

 ## Relation to the [Open Flash] project